 We serve a Beeman Ranch Akaushi NY Strip with a chimichurri sauce.
 This is the third grade out of five in the wagyu line of beef.
-This is a really good cut of meat tha is well marbled, but we do not have to push that $50-60 price.
+It is a really good cut of meat that is well marbled, but we do not have to push that $50-60 price.
 We are not trying to be that restaurant with high price points.
 It doesn’t work in this space.

 How do you prepare a steak?

 I like to use a grill.
 The only cut I would use in saute pan is a filet.
 But just simple salt and pepper.
 You know, people play around with rubs, but it simply is not my style.
 I am a fan of allowing the natural flavor of the meat shine.
 Eight minutes on each side is good.
 I am a girl who likes between that rare and medium rare on a steak.
 I always finish off in the oven to make sure that chill from the middle is gone.
 If I am going to eat cold meat, I am goin to have a tartare.